infoatgodreams/GoDreams-Repository/Roll Ups/Child Development/Child Development.md

 	- Similar to the results for behavior problems, social skills were worse for later-adopted children, and the relation was again a step-like increase at an age-at-adoption of 18 months.
 - According to a paper on the consequences of early institutionalisation[^11],
 	- Institutionalized children also commonly display certain specific behaviors that are rare among parent-reared children, such as:
-		- stereotypies or self-stimulation (e.g., rocking, head banging, arm waving),
+		- stereotypies or self-stimulation (e.g., rocking, head banging, arm waving). 			-  *In the general absence of sensory stimulation  and soothing by adults, for example, by rocking, children may learn to provide their own  stimulation or soothing by making stereotyped movements.*
 		- problems with attention and activity control,
 		- internalizing and externalizing behavior,
 		- high rates of disorganized or unscoreable attachment on the Strange Situation Procedure,
 		- and indiscriminate friendliness.
+	- According to a paper on the impact of institutionalisation on child development, 			the unwillingness to interact with peers further prevents them  from learning normal patterns of social interaction.
+When they do become comfortable  enough to interact with peers in their new environment, they externalize (“act out”) in unacceptable ways that do not endear them to those peers.

 ## Executive Function Delays
 - [^5]Older-adopted children displayed lower inhibitory control and poorer working memory than children adopted at younger ages, but the groups did not differ significantly on a spatial self-ordered search task, which measures spatial working memory.